finos/openmama.github.io/pages/documentation/openmama_developer_guide.md

 * *Subscription Load Balancing*: In this case, a client may select one of the channels for each symbol it is registering an interest in.
 Different symbols may then use different channels.

-### Properties for Load Balancing
+### Properties for Load Balancing (Vendor Specific)

+Note that API calls are only available for the C API.

 A number of properties may be used for load balancing:

 `lb<n>, lb_scheme, lb_shared_object`